Code-Institute-Submissions/OctoMuyThai_MS1_Project/README.md

 1. Log into GitHub and locate the GitHub Repository.
 2. At the top of the Repository just above the Settings button on the menu, select the "Fork" button.
 3. You should now have a copy of the original repository in your GitHub account.

+### Making a Local Clone
+1. Log into GitHub and locate the GitHub Repository.
+2. Click the Code button next to the Gitpod button.
+3. You will get a small dropdown titled Clone with the HTTPS option already selected.
+4. To clone the repository using HTTPS, copy the link.
+5. Open Git Bash.
+6. Change the current working directory to the location where you want the cloned directory to be made.
+7. Type 'git clone', and then paste the link you copied in Step 4.
+8. Press Enter.
+Your local clone will be created.

 ## Credits